 Countable Nouns

-The aperture is open.
+The lens's aperture is wide.

 Examples by Level